 New business owners may have no alternative to leasing their equipment because they have neither the capital to purchase new equipment nor the positive credit history and business sustainability to feel confident securing business loans and financing equipment.
 However, once the business has been running for a few years, the financial efficiency of leasing equipment begins to decrease.
 Lease payments for equipment are not an investment; there is no ultimate gain for you as a business owner.
 Although you may believe that you are saving money because you’re under no obligation to repair equipment that you don’t own, failing to own your machinery means that you’re missing out on a prime investment opportunity to grow your business.

-Even if you buy equipment that your business no longer needs in the future, selling old equipment can pave the way to obtaining new equipment by deferring the total cost.
+Even if you buy equipment that your business no longer needs in the future, selling old equipment can pave the way for obtaining new equipment by deferring the total cost.
 Financing equipment and leasing equipment both have the same effect on monthly revenue because you still have to make fixed payments.
 The critical difference between financing and leasing is that at the end of the financing period, you will own the equipment that you’ve been paying for.

 Deciding between financing and leasing requires another cost-benefit analysis.
 You will have to differentiate between your short-term and long-term business objectives.
 It can be said that leasing requires neither a down payment nor collateral.
 Knowing your goals will then allow you to specify your operational needs and decide whether the investment of financing equipment is the right solution for you.